StatisticsHealthEconomics/HTAinRmanifesto/README.md

   * input generated for the probabilistic sensitivity analysis (PSA) represents the pre-defined distribution of the given input parameter.

 Testing validity has been discussed in [3].

+The collection of test are recorded in a document similar to [this example](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/test_case_example/test_case_example.csv)

+Then these are translated to actual tests in the target language, such as the `testthat` packages examples [here](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/test_case_example/test_case_example.csv)

 ### Consistent style